RoryTVining/guitar-tuna-privacy/README.md

-# Guitar Tuna – Release Notes
+# Frequency Generator – Release Notes

-**Version 1.0**
+**Version 2.0**
 **Initial Release – January 01, 2026**

-Welcome to **Guitar Tuna** – the fun, accurate, and educational guitar tuner & frequency explorer proudly made in Australia!
+Welcome to **Frequency Generator** – the fun, accurate, and educational guitar tuner & frequency explorer proudly made in Australia!

-Guitar Tuna combines a precise real-time guitar tuner with powerful tools to explore sound, resonance, and even nuclear physics frequencies – all in one playful, easy-to-use app.
+Frequency Generator combines a precise real-time guitar tuner with powerful tools to explore sound, resonance, and even nuclear physics frequencies – all in one playful, easy-to-use app.

 ### Key Features